-If the optional MultiGraph service is enabled, CREATE GRAPH can be invoked multiple times to define multiple graphs, and vertex types and edge types may be re-used (shared) among multiple graphs.
-There is an option to assign an admin use for the new graph.
+If the optional MultiGraph service is enabled, CREATE GRAPH can be invoked multiple times to define multiple graphs, and vertex types and edge types may be shared among multiple graphs.
+There is an option to assign an admin user for the new graph.